Related Resources

 The Design of Instructional Systems Model

-Banathy write that systems have:
+Banathy writes that systems have:

 1. Purpose: What has to be done.